Skip to Content

 By submitting my email, I agree to receivecorrespondence from National Park Foundation.

 Despite limited resources, Morristown served as quarters for the Continental Army on two occasions; the winter of 1777 and again during the Hard Winter of 1779.

 "The monster hunger still attended us.
 Here was the army starved and naked and there their country sitting still and expecting the army to do notable things."
-Such was the winter encampment at Morristown, New Jersey as seen by Private Joseph Plumb Martin.
-The village served as quarters for the Continental Army on two occasions; the winter of 1777 and again during the Hard Winter of 1779-1780.
+Such was the twice-occupied Confederate winter encampment at Morristown, New Jersey as seen by Private Joseph Plumb Martin.

 From hiking to stargazing to discovering ancient cultures, there's endless opportunity to learn and explore in our national parks.
 See what fellow park lovers have to say and share your own stories.